trangtha/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is the final capstone project for IBM Data Science Professional Certificate
+This is the final capstone project for IBM Data Science Professional Certificate.